Deep Likelihood Network for Image Restoration with Multiple Degradation Levels: Experimental Results

 \subsection{Single Image Super-Resolution}

-\paragraph{Network architectures.} We choose popular SISR CNNs as backbones in our following experiments, including VDSR (2016)~\cite{Kim2016}, DRRN (2017)~\cite{Tai2017} and IDN (2018)~\cite{Hui2018}.
-The networks are structurally so different that we are able to validate whether our method cooperates well with off-the-shelf CNNs profiting from customized architecture designs.
-See Section D in our supp. for schematic sketches and more details of these backbone networks.
+\textbf{Network architectures.} We chose popular CNNs as backbones in the SISR experiments, including VDSR (2016)~\cite{Kim2016}, DRRN (2017)~\cite{Tai2017}, and IDN (2018)~\cite{Hui2018}.
+These networks are structurally very different such that we are able to know whether our method cooperates well with different off-the-shelf image restoration CNNs.
+See Section~\ref{sec:netarc} for schematic sketches and more details of these backbone networks.

-\paragraph{Training and test samples.} In order to be consistent with prior works, we use the famous dataset of 91 images~\cite{Yang2010} for training, along with the 400 images from the Berkeley segmentation dataset (BSD-500)~\cite{Martin2001} which is also widely used.
-Our test datasets include Set-5~\cite{Bevilacqua2012}, Set-14~\cite{Zeyde2010_On} and the official test set of BSD-500, which consist of 5, 14 and 100 images, respectively.
-Following Timofte \etal~\cite{Timofte2013}, Dong \etal~\cite{Dong2014}, \etc, we consider only feeding the luminance channel into our networks and simply upscaling the two chrominance channels using bicubic interpolation.
-To take full advantage of the self-similarity of natural images, data augmentation strategies including rotation, rescaling and flipping are also used on the training set, as in other works~\cite{Wang2015, Kim2016, Dong2016, Tai2017, Hui2018}.
-Likewise, all training images are downsampled and cropped to get square-shaped training pairs.
-For upscaling factor of 2, 3, and 4, these patch pairs have width (and height) of 17\,/\,34, 17\,/\,51 and 17\,/\,68, respectively.
-The above settings mostly follow previous SISR works and help us train references successfully.
-For training DL-Nets, we believe larger image patches are more suitable and therefore adjust their width to 40\,/\,80, 40\,/\,120 and 40\,/\,160~\cite{Zhang2018}.
+\textbf{Training and test samples.} In order to be consistent with prior work, we used the famous dataset of 91 images~\cite{Yang2010} for training, along with 400 training images from the Berkeley segmentation dataset (BSD-500)~\cite{Martin2001} which is also widely used.
+Our test datasets include Set-5~\cite{Bevilacqua2012}, Set-14~\cite{Zeyde2010_On}, and the official test set of BSD-500 (disjoint from the BSD-500 training set), which consist of 5, 14, and 100 images, respectively.
+Following prior arts~\cite{Timofte2013,Dong2014}, we considered only feeding the luminance channel into the networks and simply upscaling the two chrominance channels using bicubic interpolation.
+To take full advantage of the self-similarity of natural images, data augmentation including rotation, rescaling, and flipping were also used during training, as in~\cite{Wang2015, Kim2016, Dong2016, Tai2017, Hui2018}.
+All training images were downsampled and cropped to get square-shaped training pairs.
+For the upscaling factor of 2, 3, and 4, the input\,/\,output image patches for training the SISR models have an uniform width (and also height) of 17\,/\,34, 17\,/\,51, and 17\,/\,68, respectively.
+These settings helped us train the reference models successfully.
+For training using our DL-Net, we believe larger training patches are more suitable, and hence we adjusted their width to 40\,/\,80, 40\,/\,120, and 40\,/\,160~\cite{Zhang2018}.